-Raise your hand if you’ve never experienced the dreaded OutOfMemoryError (aka OOM or OOME) while working with Java.
+Raise your hand if you’ve never experienced the dreaded Java OutOfMemoryError (aka OOM or OOME) while working with Java.
 If you’ve raised your hand count yourself lucky.
 The vast majority of Java developers are nowhere near that lucky.
-Today, SPM is making the lives of all Java developers a little better by adding JVM Memory Pool Monitoring reports to SPM to the existing JVM Heap, Threading, and Garbage Collection reports.
+Today, SPM is making the lives of all Java developers a little better by adding JVM Memory Pool Monitoring reports to SPM to the existing JVM Heap, JVM Threads, and Garbage Collection reports.
 Note: you’ll need to get the new SPM client (version 1.16 or newer) to see these reports.

 Please tweet about JVM Memory Pool Monitoring in SPM

 What are JVM Memory Pools (aka Spaces)

 The super simplified version of this complex topic is that inside the JVM there are different memory pools (aka spaces) that the JVM uses for different types of objects.
 The JVM uses some of these pools to store permanent bits, others for storing young objects, others for storing tenured objects, and so on.
 Numerous blog posts and documentation has been written on the topic of the inner workings of the JVM.
 It’s a complex topic that is not easy to fully grook in one sitting.
 To make the story more complex, different Garbage Collectors and certainly different JVM implementations manage objects differently.
 Thus, which exact memory pools you see in SPM will depend and change as you change the JVM or select a different garbage collection algorithms or garbage collection-related parameters.
 And this is precisely one case where seeing these pools in SPM comes reeeeeally handy – seeing how memory pool sizes and usage changes as you try different Garbage Collectors or any other JVM parameter can be very informative, educational, and can bring insight into the workings of the JVM that let you select parameters that are optimal for your particular application.